 (photo courtesy google images)

 I do not know why, but I have the sense that Clarence was the less "driven".
 I recall conversations about "robbing the cradle.
 I believe Clarence was two years younger than Irene.
 So, maybe she was a bit like the FFA adviser "Being older, I am called up as the need arises to advise and assist.
 I hope my advice will always be based on true knowledge and ripened with wisdom".
+The Bohren farm passes from Clarence's parents to Irene and Clarence, an only child by virtue of a land contract.
+That written contract specified that Clarence and Irene provided for the needs of Clarence's parents.
+This included lodging, utilities, food from the garden and meal/milk from the farm.

 Young Clarence and his parents,Pauline and Fredrick Bohren, circa 1908